Want to halter train your alpacas but not sure where to begin? Here's our guide on how to do it...

 Make sure the space where they will be penned into is set up and ready to go and block any gaps to avoid escapees!

-Always catch your alpacas as a group - trying to catch a single alpaca will result in panic and chaos and most likely them running in the opposite direction to you and it being even harder to catch them second time around, now they are suspicious of your intentions!
+Always catch your alpacas as a group - trying to catch a single alpaca will result in panic and chaos and most likely them running in the opposite direction to you and it being even harder to catch them second time around, now they are suspicious of your intentions!Â

-If #3 is not possible, you can quietly herd your alpacas from behind using a lightweight rope or tape to fill gaps, which can be tied to poles and fence posts to cover larger gaps and use fence lines and hedges to your advantage to funnel the alpacas into the penned area
+If #3 is not possible, you can quietly herd your alpacas from behind using a lightweight rope or tape to fill gaps, which can be tied to poles and fence posts to cover larger gaps and use fence lines and hedges to your advantage to funnel the alpacas into the penned area.

-Always remain calm and gentle
+Always remain calm and gentle.

 How to Safely Restrain an Alpaca

-Quietly and slowly approach your alpacas from the side, before gently placing your hand on their rump - this usually causes them to stand still for a moment, but be aware that they can kick outwards and backwards.
+Quietly & slowly approach your alpacas from the side, before gently placing your hand on their rump - this usually causes them to stand still for a moment, but be aware that they can kick.Â

 Slide your hand up to the base of their neck whilst stepping closer, before bringing your other hand around the neck and carefully holding the back of their head.